thomasgoldstein/zabuyaki/res/src/tiled/README.md

 Recommended scoop: shadowAngle Range -1 ..
 1, shadowHeight 0.2 ..
 1.

-## Define the batch area width ##
+## Define the wave area width ##
-Add a rectangle object to set the batch area.
-You should set its type to "batch".
+Add a rectangle object to set the wave area.
+You should set its type to "wave".
-> Hint: The height of the batch shape is ignored.
+> Hint: The height of the wave shape is ignored.

 ## Define events ##
 All the events should be created in "global" **Object group**.
 Every event should have type "event".
 The events can be activated and used once.